wwt/SwiftCurrent/README.md

 [We're working on it now!](https://github.com/wwt/SwiftCurrent/milestone/2)

 If you would like to try the beta release, please install the `BETA_SwiftCurrent_SwiftUI` product in SPM or the `BETA_SwiftUI` sub spec in CocoaPods.
 For more detailed steps, [see our installation instructions](https://github.com/wwt/SwiftCurrent/wiki/Installation).
-The "Getting Started with SwiftUI" can be [found here](https://github.com/wwt/SwiftCurrent/blob/main/wiki/Getting-Started-SwiftUI.md).
-The SwiftUI example app can be found under the ExampleApp folder.
+See [Getting Started with SwiftUI](https://github.com/wwt/SwiftCurrent/blob/main/wiki/Getting-Started-SwiftUI.md) for a quick tutorial.
+The SwiftUI example app can be found under the ExampleApp folder in this repo.
 To run it, clone our repo, open `SwiftCurrent.xcworkspace`, target the `SwiftUIExampleApp` scheme, and run to a simulator.

 In order to use the library with SwiftUI, your minimum targeted versions must meet: iOS 14.0, macOS 11, tvOS 14.0, and watchOS 7.0.